Java and Security Configuration

 Data Collector requires a heap size of at least 1024 MB to run.
 As a result, the engine always uses a minimum of 1024 MB for the heap size, regardless of the configured size.

-Note: By default, Java 8 and Java 11 enable the UseCompressedOops option, which allows a maximum of 32 GB of heap size regardless of the configured size.
+Note: By default, Java 11 enables the UseCompressedOops option, which allows a maximum of 32 GB of heap size regardless of the configured size.
 To allocate more than 32 GB, disable the option by adding the following Java option to the Java Options property in the Java configuration properties: -XX:-UseCompressedOops

 Remote Debugging